Research Administrator I

 In the event of a sponsored award(s) review or audit, this position would assist the AD and/or a higher-ranking Research Administrator within CISE in response to requested documentation.
 For this reason, it is imperative that the incumbent maintain sufficient documentation for all expenses of sponsored awards under their management.
 Documentation should justify the benefit, appropriateness, and allowability of expenditures to a sponsored award.

 Includes attending mandatory training, meetings and other duties as assigned.
 As the position evolves, other duties might include approving reimbursements, requisitions, travel and PCard expenses charged to sponsored accounts, including verifying that expenses adhere to UF policies, award terms and federal regulations with special attention to allowability, allocability, reasonableness and consistency with award objectives.

 $19.71 - $24.04 per hour; commensurate with qualifications and experienceMinimum Requirements:

 Bachelor's degree; or an equivalent combination of education and experience.Preferred Qualifications:

-In order to be considered, you must upload your cover letter and resume.
+In order to be considered for this position, applicant must upload cover letter and resume with application.

-Applications close: 10 Nov 2020 Eastern Standard Time
+Applications close: 17 Jun 2021 Eastern Daylight Time